State Department pick Kerry draws praise, outlines policy at hearing

-WASHINGTON John Kerry urged Congress to fix the U.S. economy to ensure America's role as a world leader and pledged to keep pressure on Iran at a Senate hearing on Thursday that left little doubt he will win easy confirmation as secretary of state.
+WASHINGTON John Kerry urged Congress to fix the U.S. economy to ensure the country's role as a world leader and pledged to keep pressure on Iran at a Senate hearing on Thursday that left little doubt he will win easy confirmation as secretary of state.

-The five-term U.S. senator and Vietnam War veteran, who was the Democrats' 2004 presidential nominee, said the "first priority" in protecting his credibility as a diplomat was the country's ability to get its fiscal house in order.
+The five-term U.S. senator and Vietnam War veteran said the "first priority" in protecting his credibility as a diplomat was the country's ability to get its fiscal house in order.

 President Barack Obama nominated Kerry last month to replace Secretary of State Hillary Clinton, one of the most popular and visible members of his Cabinet.